Go West, Young Mantis

 [T]he internal tradition of the Etruscan disciplinae goes back to the seventh century […]—that is, to precisely that period whose glory is reflected in so many oriental imports.

-The source I’m quoting above, The Orientalizing Revolution, backs up at least this aspect of my hypothesis that much of Western magic stems from the Near East and I plan to read it further to see what else it reveals.
-The final verdict reached on this topic in the book is this:¹²
+The source I’m quoting above, The Orientalizing Revolution, backs up at least this aspect of my hypothesis much of Western magic stems from the Near East and I plan to read it further to see what else it reveals.
+The final verdict reached on this topic in the book is this:¹⁴

 [T]o build a system specifically on the slaughter of sheep, to manufacture demonstration models of sheep livers from clay and metal and to provide them with inscriptions for the sake of explanation, is something peculiar found precisely along the corridor from the Euphrates via Syria and Cyprus to Etruria.
 It can even be shown that both the Assyrian and the Etruscan models diverge from nature in a similar way; that is, they are derived not directly from observation but from common traditional lore.

 And, at least in Rome, the art continued to be Etruscan long after their hegemony of the area had elapsed; the art was passed from father to son.
-Thus when the Romans refer to haruspices they essentially mean this group of Etruscan specialists who continued to officiate in Rome.
+Thus, when the Romans refer to haruspices, they essentially mean this group of Etruscan specialists who continued to officiate in Rome.

 Part 3A: Coda Etrusca